UgurcanAkkok/kubeadm-vagrant-cluster/README.md

 You should always read the relavent documentations and you may possibly use this repository to ease your process of deploying a kubernetes cluster at home.

 - First you should go through everything in the repo and edit the scripts according to your system and needs.
+  - Note that on Arch Linux, you might need to add this line `/etc/libvirt/network.conf` to `firewall_backend = "iptables"` If you run into any issues with VM networking.
+  - If you want to authenticate to libvirt without requiring sudo password, add yourself to the libvirt linux group.
 - Then you need to do a `vagrant up` and initialize the vms.
 - Enter into the node-1 vm using `vagrant ssh`.
 If you use the vagrant shared folder feature, there should be the scripts in `/vagrant/` folder.
 You can start a tmux session.
 - After this point, it is pretty straight-forward.
 You will run the scripts according to the following order and check the output.